zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 will test your installation.)
 If Docker is not installed, install it via the [official installation guide](https://docs.docker.com/get-docker/).

-2. Navigate to the location of the Elrond Docker file in this artifact.
+2. Navigate to the location of the Elrond Docker file.

    ```# cd <Dockerfile dir>```